danjac/radiofeed-app/README.md

 * `make db`: run migrations and load sample fixtures
 * `make update`: update all dependencies to latest available versions

-The following commands are useful while working on the project:
+The following commands are useful while working on the project in addition to the usual Django management commands:

-* `python manage.py runserver`: run the Django development server
 * `python -m pytest`: run unit tests
 * `npm run build`: compile JavaScript and CSS assets
 * `npm run watch`: compile JavaScript and CSS assets on the fly